-Dr. Alatorre sees more sinus complaints in the fall and spring, usually coinciding with increased viral illnesses.
-But, the color of your sinus drainage doesn’t necessarily mean you’re going to end up with an infection.
+Dr. Alatorre sees more sinus symptoms and complaints in the fall and spring, usually coinciding with increased viral illnesses.
+But, the color of your nasal drainage doesn’t necessarily mean you’re going to end up with an infection.

 “Most feel if they have sinus drainage that isn’t clear, it’s a sinus infection – but that’s not the case,” Dr. Alatorre says.
 “Most common cold viruses can also cause yellow or green coloring to the drainage as well.”

 She lists the following as sinus infection symptoms:

 Discolored nasal drainage (yellow or green)